cleipski/CropPredict/README.md

 <img src="https://github.com/cleipski/CropPredict/raw/master/images/feature_importance.png" width="400"/>

-The final performance of the tuned model was established using a test set for which I compared model predictions to actual yield numbers.
+The final performance of the tuned model was established using a test set (70/30 split) for which I compared model predictions to actual yield numbers.

 <img src="https://github.com/cleipski/CropPredict/raw/master/images/model_performance.png" width="400"/>

-The R<sup>2</sup> value of the final model is ~0.83 with an root mean square error (RMSE) of 5.3 (yield values in the dataset range from 10 to 80).
+The R<sup>2</sup> value of the final model is ~0.83 with a root mean square error (RMSE) of 5.3 (yield values in the dataset range from 10 to 80).
 The mean absolute percentage error is ~5%.

 Comparing the observed and predicted yield on the test set: